 During chemotherapy treatment, patients might experience fatigue and general weakness.
 Patients may feel like they don’t have any energy and are tired all the time.
 This persistent exhaustion and weakness can make it hard to do everyday activities.
 In some patients, chemotherapy can lead to anemia, and low red blood cell counts, which can worsen the fatigue.

 Fatigue is the most common side effect of chemotherapy cancer treatment.
 Doctors estimate that 9 out of 10 people experience fatigue during chemo treatment.
 Fatigue from treatment can appear suddenly and can be overwhelming.
-Surprisingly, Taking rest doesn’t ease the fatigue, it can last for months ever after treatment ends.
+Surprisingly, Taking rest doesn’t ease the fatigue, it can last for months even after treatment ends.

 2. Nausea and Vomiting